wlanut/walnuthomelab-web/content/posts/2022/May/026-Ansible-Cron-Passphrase/index.md

 The secret sauce for all of this is **Ansible Vault**.
 Since we're using Ansible to execute our script/commands, we can just `ansible-vault encrypt` our secrets, and have our passphrase - previously plain text - now encrypted at rest.
 If you need more info on Ansible Vault, check out [the documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

 You can use vault with either of the above described methods.
 For **Method 1**, you'll want to encrypt the expect script you're calling, using [vault **file** encryption](https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypting-files-with-ansible-vault).
 In **Method 2**, you'll want to list the passphrase as a variable in your task, and encrypt your vars file (or use [vault **variable** encryption](https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypting-files-with-ansible-vault)).
-The reason I'm using Method 2 because I like being able to use variables to keep things nice and short.
+The reason I'm using Method 2 is because I like being able to use variables to keep things nice and tidy.
 It also means I can encrypt just the variable I want to hide without having to obfuscate the entire file.

 In addition to encrypting your secret, you can also add the ["no_log" argument](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-keep-secret-data-in-my-playbook) to any task or playbook to prevent the decrypted file/string from showing in the verbose ansible logging.
 Make sure to leave this off while debugging.